Friday June 9, 2017

 Similar to Tommy Chong, musician Willie Nelson has also capitalized on the Baby Boomer market with his line of cannabis products, Willie’s Reserve.
 Willie Nelson has always been an outspoken supporter of cannabis and endorsed many candidates with similar views on legalization.

 Another musician who has joined in on the fun is Wiz Khalifa, who now sells his own line of flower, Khalifa Kush.
 Keeping with the trend of musicians, the children of late Jamaican reggae singer, Bob Marley, who was an early proponent of global legalization of marijuana, are following in the footsteps of their famous dad.
-His oldest daughter Cedella launched the Marley Natural brand in 2014, and now his youngest son Damian has decided to compete against his sister by opening his line of dispensaries, called Stony Hill.
+His oldest daughter Cedella launched the Marley Natural brand in 2014, and his youngest son Damian has opened a line of dispensaries called Stony Hill (now closed).
 The dispensary has several locations in Colorado and just purchased a 77,000 square foot abandoned prison and converted it to a factory in Coalinga, California.

 Celebrity cannabis products and brands often fetch a premium at the point of sale.
 Because of their brand authority, these products typically sell for higher than your average dispensary bud, but it is up to you as the consumer to determine if designer brands are really worth the upcharge.